-ALDA acknowledges migration as an inherent aspect of human history, recognizing the necessity for coordinated efforts and actions among governmental institutions, civil society organisations, and local authorities to ensure the integration and protection of the rights of individuals on the move, thereby fostering better understanding and support within their host communities.
-Especially in the current situation of the EU and its policies, ALDA recognizes that migration is an issue to be addressed at multiple levels, starting from the local level, and necessitating comprehensive strategies and collaboration across various sectors and stakeholders.
+Stakeholders we will address: CSOs working on migration as well as their national and international networks, diaspora communities, media outlets within their host communities.
+Especially in the current situation of the EU and its policies, ALDA recognises that migration is an issue to be addressed at multiple levels, starting from the local level, and necessitating comprehensive strategies and collaboration across various sectors and stakeholders.
 Multicultural societies are already our realities, and as ALDA we believe this diversity will continue shaping our future, with all the positive impacts that biodiversity can bring in nature.